 Those who have nutritional anemia, especially mild anemia, may have no symptoms.
 If symptoms do occur, they might include:

 - Shortness of breath

 Worsening of symptoms of other diseases:

 - Cramping in muscles when they are being used—claudication

-In addition, people with iron-deficiency anemia may have cravings for ice or clay.
-People with
+- People with iron-deficiency anemia may have cravings for ice or clay.

 anemia due to vitamin B